 Fancy a spot of crazy golf in London?
-We’ve found thirteen fun and quirky mini golf courses for you to try.
+We’ve found fifteen fun and quirky mini golf courses for you to try.

 In recent years, pop-up crazy golf courses have become a bit of a ‘thing.’
-There are no fewer than eleven dotted throughout central London, on rooftops, in abandoned WW2 bunkers, in parks and in pub gardens.
-Or head to the outskirts of the city where you can find giant open-air courses with up to 36 holes – and if someone hasn’t had a tantrum by then, you really aren’t trying.
+There are no fewer than eleven dotted throughout central London, on rooftops, in abandoned WW2 bunkers, shopping malls, parks and beer gardens.
+Or head to the outskirts of the city where you can find giant open-air courses with up to 36 holes – and if someone hasn’t had a tantrum after all those, you really aren’t trying.

 ⛳️ Inner London Crazy Golf ⛳️

 For big fun in small spaces, Plonk have set up shop in a variety of pubs across London.
 You can try their psychedelic glow-in-the-dark course at the Four Thieves in Battersea, or go play at the People’s Park Tavern in Hackney, or the Duke of Edinburgh in Brixton.
 It’s £9 for two trips around the course, so you can challenge your mate to a rematch if you’ve been absolutely robbed.
 And when you’re all done, well – you’re in a pub!
 Brilliant.

 4-6) Putt In The Park: Battersea, Acton, Wandsworth